• Skip to primary navigation

 Vodka sauce is something I NEVER order if I'm at a restaurant.
 It can be hit or miss and is often just a bland tomato sauce with added cream.
 It's not like Spaghetti Carbonara where I might not have guanciale on hand that week so ordering it in a restaurant is a delicacy.

-My spicy vodka sauce is one of my favorite comfort foods and it's a million times better than when you order it in a restaurant.
+My spicy vodka sauce is one of my favorite comfort foods and it's a million times better than when you order it in a restaurant, sort of like my Better Than Olive Garden Eggplant Parmigiana.
 It's quick and easy and always makes my wife happy.

 Okay, maybe every restaurant's vodka sauce isn't bad, but it is so simple to make at home.
 You need a couple of fresh ingredients and you'll have the perfect sauce in less than an hour.